CillyDev/CillyDev/README.md

 ##  Projects
 ### [ShopKeep](https://github.com/CillyDev/ShopKeep)   In Development

-> A tool that tracks shopping trends and habits, predicts when items will run out, and helps reduce waste by finding the optimal restock point and creating an order list.
+> A tool to help shops and small businesses manage their inventory more effectively.
+By tracking shopping trends,and estimating optimal reorder dates and generating a list of recommended products to restock given a certain date.

 `React`  `TypeScript` `Python` `Next.js` `Elasticsearch` ` NextAuth `